choderalab/refit-espaloma/README.md

 # Refit espaloma with energies and forces
-This repository includes scripts to retrain espaloma forcefield
+This repository includes scripts to retrain espaloma forcefield.

 ### Description

 ### Usage

-### Notes

 ### Manifest